sstrauhelm/Discord-Gif-Scraper/README.md

 # Discord-Gif-Scraper
 A script for saving all of the gifs favorited on Discord.
-By default this script works based on Linux directories, but all you'd need to do to make it work with Windows is to change on line.
+By default this script works based on Linux directories.
+I'm sure it's not difficult to convert for Windows usage.

 As of right now this script is not multi-threaded.